mousepawmedia/devdocs/source/guides/staff.rst

     for your web browser and each of your devices.
 This will allow you to access your passwords and other secure data stored in Bitwarden from any device, so long as you know your master password.

+..  warning:: WE WILL NEVER ASK YOU FOR YOUR PASSWORD!
+Our IT department has
+    the ability to reset any account password if necessary.

 ..  note:: Set up Bitwarden now and store your MousePaw Media credentials.
     If you already use a different secure password manager, add your MousePaw